-“Hear Me Calling” is the second single to this album, and on it, Juice WRLD was able to create this pop banger that has him singing, rapping, pleading, whining, complaining, hyperventilating and gagging about this woman he loves.
+“Death Race To Love” is a pop banger that has Juice WRLD singing, rapping, pleading, whining, complaining, hyperventilating and gagging about this woman he loves.
 The beat he chose to do all these things over is a pretty unique one, as it boasts pop dance-hall vibes.
 You would think Juice WRLD and pop dance-hall vibes would go together like Jolloff rice and coconut milk (Which don’t go together), but this time around, It works!

 SONG BY SONG BREAKDOWN

 10. FEELING (3.5/5)